raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the keepalive interval respectively.
 The term "Session Timeouts" is used to refer to this pair of timeout values.

 Reseting a timer means resetting the timer value to zero and starting the timer again.
-Clearing a timer means resetting the timer value to zero but NOT starting the time again.
+Clearing a timer means resetting the timer value to zero but NOT starting the timer again.

 ***